andy-maier/easy-server/README.rst

 Overview
 --------

-The **secure-server-access** package is a library for retrieving the information needed for accessing servers (or service), such as IP address, logon credentials, or informal information such as contact name or which network to use.
+The **secure-server-access** package is a Python library for securely defining sensitive information for accessing servers (or services), such as IP address, logon credentials.

-The information for accessing the servers is divided into an open part that is defined in a *server definition file*, and a protected part containing the secrets for the actual access that is defined in a *vault file*.
-The vault file can be encrypted and decrypted using the ``easy-vault`` command provided by the `easy-vault <https://easy-vault.readthedocs.io/en/latest/>`_ package.
+The information for accessing the servers is divided into an general portion that is defined in an openly accessible *server definition file*, and a sensitive portion that is defined in an encrypted *vault file*.

+The vault file must be an "easy-vault" file and can be encrypted and decrypted using the ``easy-vault`` command provided by the `easy-vault <https://easy-vault.readthedocs.io/en/latest/>`_ package.
+The vault file defines the secrets needed to access the servers, such as passwords or API keys.
+The "easy-vault" files remain encrypted in the file system while their content is used to access the servers.

+The server definition file defines general information about the servers, such as a short description, contact name, or a reminder which network to use for accessing them.

+The link between the server items defined in the server definition file and the vault file are user-defined nicknames for the servers.
+These nicknames can also used by users as a convenient way to identify servers in commands.

-The server definition file defines nicknames for the servers and allows grouping them into groups that also have nicknames.
+The server definition files support the definition of server groups that also have a nickname.

-The **secure-server-access** package is not used by end users, but by programs that integrate with it, such as test programs or command line clients that access servers or services.
-The users of these programs can then access servers or services by means of the server and group nicknames that are defined.
+Typical use cases for the **secure-server-access** package are test programs running end-to-end tests against real servers, or command line clients that access servers or services.

-The secrets needed to access the servers remain in the vault file which remains encrypted in teh file system while the server is accessed.

-This provides a convenient, flexible and secure way how your Python programs can retrieve the secrets needed for accessing servers or services, while protecting these secrets in a secure way.
+This provides a convenient, flexible and secure way how Python programs can retrieve the secrets needed for accessing servers or services, while protecting these secrets in a secure way.

 .. _`Documentation and change log`: